To set up and manage your New Relic users, you should first understand some basic concepts about how our user management system works.

-- A capability is an ability to use or edit a specific, granular New Relic feature.
-Examples of capabilities:
+- A permission is an ability to use or edit a specific, granular New Relic feature.
+For more information, see Permissions.

-- A role is a set of capabilities.
+- A role is a set of permissions.
 It is what gives a user their permissions.
-Our default standard roles have various capability sets, and you can create custom roles that have a custom set of capabilities.
-See some specific New Relic capabilities.
+Our default standard roles have various permissions, and you can create custom roles that have custom permissions.

 - A user group has one or more roles associated with it.
 You assign your users to a group.
 We have default user groups (Admin and User), and you can make your own groups.

-- If a user is a basic user, this takes precedence over any role-related limitations.
+- If a user is a basic user, this takes precedence over any role-related permissions.
 For more on this, see Basic user and roles.